msedgren/cursing_less_talon/README.md

 - clear until color shape key: clear from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
   For example: `clear until yellow circle air` will clear from current position until the token with an a character with a yellow circle above it.
+- clear until before color shape key: clear from the current location until the beginning of the token at the specified color, shape, and key position.
+  For example: `clear until before yellow circle air` will clear from current position until just before the token with an a character with a yellow circle above it.
 - clear color shape key until color shape key: clear from the first token to the second token.
   For example: `clear red square each until yellow circle air` will clear from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.